diddy-boy/Remote-Linux-Manager/README.md

 Uses a snapshot from a pc in the list view (that a user can select) and will clone the same software onto a selected pc.
 Will also create users and groups also but new users will not have a password set until a user logs in on the target pc.
 Very easy way to take a new pc just added to the network up to a configured pc (with a snapshot) in one hit.
+No disk patition, no harddrive cloning, just software, users and groups

 Technologies and Libraries Used
 GUI Framework		tkinter	- The main module for creating the Graphical User Interface (GUI), including the root window, frames, and basic widgets.